Blast & Plate Freezers

 Hatch Mount Blast Freezer

 These systems are designed for full-time freezer boats such as off-shore albacore, salmon or shrimp producers.
-Self-contained condensing units are usually mounted in a machine space and matched with an evaporator or plate system in the vessel’s processing area or in the insulated hold.
+Self-contained condensing units are usually mounted in a machine space and matched with an evaporator in the insulated fish hold.

 Aluminum Extruded Evaporator Plates

 IMS owns a special aluminum extrusion die used for plate freezing of boxed product or individual fish.
 These systems are usually matched with low-temperature condensing units and are primarily used for boxed shrimp, individual salmon, albacore and other products.
 The design of these plates incorporates a flat surface on top of a heavy aluminum bed with a finned bottom surface for maximum heat exchange.
 The size can range from 8″ wide to 32″ wide in 8″ increments with lengths up to 12′.
-Longer plates are generally more economical since much of the manufacturing cost is in finishing the ends.
-It is necessary to have 8″ of space between each bank of freezer plates.
 The plates can be built into racks or delivered separately to be easily installed into the available space in the fish hold onboard.